-The chapter consists of topics such as Means of Transport, Plant-Water Relations, Long Distance Transport of Water, Transpiration, Uptake and Transport of Mineral Nutrients, Phloem, Transport: Flow from Source to Sink.
+Topics in this chapter include Means of Transport, Plant-Water Relations, Long Distance Transport of Water, Transpiration, Uptake and Transport of Mineral Nutrients, Phloem, Transport: Flow from Source to Sink.
 Plants obtain a variety of inorganic elements (ions) and salts from their surroundings, especially from water and soil.
 In higher plants, there is a vascular system comprising of xylem and phloem, responsible for translocation.
 Phloem is responsible for transport of food (primarily) sucrose from the source to the sink.
 The translocation in phloem is explained by the pressure-flow hypothesis.

 Chapter 12: Mineral Nutrition

-This chapter focusses mainly on inorganic plant nutrition, wherein you will study the methods to identify elements essential to growth and development of plants and the criteria for establishing the essentiality.
-You will also study the role of the essential elements, their major deficiency symptoms and the mechanism of absorption of these essential elements.
-The chapter also introduces you briefly to the significance and the mechanism of biological nitrogen fixation.
+This chapter focuses mainly on inorganic plant nutrition, wherein we will study the methods to identify elements essential to the growth and development of plants and the criteria for establishing the essentiality.
+We will also study the role of the essential elements, their major deficiency symptoms and the mechanism of absorption of these essential elements.
+The chapter also provides a brief introduction to the significance and the mechanism of biological nitrogen fixation.

 Chapter 13: Photosynthesis in Higher Plants

-All animals including human beings depend on plants for their food.
+All animals, including human beings, depend on plants for their food.
 The green plants make or rather synthesise the food they need through photosynthesis and are therefore called autotrophs.
-Green plants carry out ‘photosynthesis’, a physico-chemical process by which they use light energy to drive the synthesis of organic compounds.
-Photosynthesis is important due to two reasons: it is the primary source of all food on earth.
+Green plants carry out ‘photosynthesis’, a physicochemical process which uses light energy to drive the synthesis of organic compounds.
+Photosynthesis is important due to two reasons: it forms the basis for all known food chains on earth.
 It is also responsible for the release of oxygen into the atmosphere by green plants.
 This chapter focusses on the structure of the photosynthetic machinery and the various reactions that transform light energy into chemical energy.

 Chapter 14: Respiration in Plants